samuelpalacio1709/EndGameTask/README.md

 ### Player Input

-This project uses the Unity Input System to handle both PC and mobile gamepad bindings.
+This project uses the Unity Input System to handle both PC and mobile gamepad bindings.For the player attack system, I took inspiration from games like Zooba, Brawl Stars, and Zombs Royale.

 ### Components

 Each game entity has different components that serve a single purpose, such as the weapon controller and health controller.
-For the player attack system, I took inspiration from games like Zooba, Brawl Stars, and Zombs Royale.

 ###  Interactables